 1. Loss of Capital

-Most startups fail, and if you invest in a business through the platform, it is significantly more likely that you will lose all of your invested capital than that you will see a return of capital or a profit.
+Most early-stage businesses fail, and if you invest in a business through the platform, it is significantly more likely that you will lose all of your invested capital than that you will see a return of capital or a profit.
 You should not invest more money through the platform than you can afford to lose without altering your standard of living.

 3. Rarity of Dividends

-Startups rarely pay dividends.
+Early-stage businesses rarely pay dividends.
 This means that if you invest in a business through the platform, even if it is successful you are unlikely to see any return of capital or profit until you are able to sell your shares in the investee company.
 Even for a successful business, this is unlikely to occur for a number of years from the time you make your investment.